RohanVDvivedi/BlockIO/README.md

 # BlockIO
-A library that allows you to perfrom block IO on posix systems.
-Api is catered to only allowing you to read and write blocks on data randomly.
-You can specify flags that you like.
+A library that allows you to perfrom synchronous blocking, block IO on posix systems.
+Api is catered to only allowing you to read and write consecutive blocks of data blockingly to a persistent disk.

+You can specify only selected few additoonal flags that you may need like, O_DIREC, O_DSYNC or O_SYNC.
+You can also truncate a file while opening it using O_TRUNC flags.

+It works with large file support. i.e. off_t is 64 bits wide allowing you to access large files.

 ## Setup instructions
 **Install dependencies :**